 There are lots of different sorts of pleats such as double box pleat, pinch pleat and goblet pleat but in terms of your measurements essentially you treat them all the same.
 Pleat curtains can be fitted either to a pole or a curtain rail.
 Depending on how you attach them, and what rail you use, their vertical position will be different.
 If you choose a curtain pole and rings the curtains hang lower so they will need to shorter than if you were using a rail, see later.

 The first job is actually choosing a post or rail and fitting it.
 A curtain pole/track/rail should be about 15cm above the window and at least 15cm wider each side before the ends (or finials) if you have space.
 Once you have fitted the rail/pole measure its total width, excluding the ends or finials and then add on 20cm.
-This additonal 20cm gives room for an air of curtains to overlap in the middle.
-It is important, if you do not add this on you will have an air and light gap.
+This additional 20cm gives room for an air of curtains to overlap in the middle.
+It is important if you do not add this on you will have an air and light gap.
 If you only want a single large curtain rather than two narrower ones you do not need to add this extra 20cm on.

 You have now calculated the width you need to cover, but your curtains will need to be 1.5 to 2.5 times wider than this so that they gather.
 The guide below gives you the minimum width by curtain type.